 Social work was another part of Hudson’s career.
 He served on the board of directors of the local Brotherhood Crusade founded in 1968 and made it the premier charitable organization in the black community.
 During the 1970s and 1980s, the Crusade responded to the needs of low-income and poor residents and provided them a wide range of social services.

 Hudson retired from Broadway Federal Savings and Loan Association in March of 1992.
 His son Paul C. Hudson, an attorney and community activist, became chief executive officer of the bank.
 One month later, a fire destroyed Broadway Federal’s headquarters during the rioting that beset Los Angeles following the acquittal of four policemen who beat African American Rodney King.
 Hudson helped his son establish a headquarters across the street from the burnt building and the bank continued to serve people of color in South Central and West Los Angeles.

-Elbert T. Hudson died in Los Angeles on August 8, 2017, at the age of 96.
+Elbert T. Hudson, a member of Sigma Pi Phi fraternity, died in Los Angeles on August 8, 2017, at the age of 96.
 He was survived by a son, a daughter, and several nieces and nephews.